-Genetic carrier screening is becoming increasingly available in Australia
+Carrier screening is available in Australia

-ACCESS SCREENING
+ACCESS CARRIER SCREENING

-What is genetic carrier screening?
+What is carrier screening?

 Carrier screening is a genetic test that can tell people if they have an increased chance of having children with an inherited genetic condition.
 Our genes provide instructions for our bodies to grow, develop and function.
 We all carry changes in our genes, that’s what makes each of us unique.
 Sometimes a change in a gene can make the gene faulty, affecting the way that it works or stopping it from working at all.